Building the AI-First Bank: A Strategic Guide

 1 Introduction

 Relationship managers at most banks spend only 25–30% of their time in actual client conversations.
 The rest goes to prospecting, meeting preparation, documentation, and follow-ups.
-The result is predictable: frustrated bankers, missed opportunities, and churn rates that often reach 15–35%.1
+The result is predictable: reduced client coverage, missed opportunities, and churn rates that often reach 15–35%.1

 AI is now changing not just what banks can do—but who does the work.
 Today, most banks use Generative AI as a productivity aid: drafting emails, summarizing meetings, or answering basic questions.
 The bigger opportunity is Agentic AI—systems designed to carry out work, not just assist with it.